 - 1. Expand the use of CDBG-RLF funding to allow for public facilities/infrastructure improvements. - 2.
 CDBG Public Facilities increase the award amount to \$1,000,000 from current limit of \$500,000 and creates a \$1 match requirement for every \$2 in CDBG funding awarded. - 3.
 CDBG Public Facilities for Economic Development increase award amount to \$750,000 from current limit of \$500,000. - 4.
 Increase the CDBG Planning grant to \$50,000, from its current limit of \$25,000 and add a \$25,000 match requirement. - 5.
 Create a new category of CDBG Planning for Broadband Expansion.
 Fund awards at a maximum of \$75,000/ no match required. - 6.
-Expand the use of CDBG SF funding to allow for Broadband expansion in LMA areas. - 1.
-CDBG-SF funds are currently only allowed to be used for CDBG Public Facilities for Economic Development awards. - 7.
+Expand the use of CDBG PI from the former CDBG SF account as funds spent in a fungible fashion with grant funds. - a) Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
+This change in methodology is expected to eliminate this source of funding available in subsequent years. - 7.
 Eliminate the requirement for CHDO's to re-certify on an annual basis. - 8.
 Create new flexibilities under the HOME Tenant Based Rental Assistance to enable grantees to rent to homeless persons or families without the current requirement that they have a family member with a disability.